 - Another episode had John Redcorn, desperately trying to be a part of his son's life, take Joseph on a Native American Vision Quest.
 Much to Redcorn's annoyance, Dale tags along just for the hell of it.
 Dale ends up being the only one to have a vision, seeing a man in an elaborate Native American headdress having sex with Nancy, and then seeing Joseph being born wearing the same headdress.
 He comes to the only logical conclusion: "I must be Native American!"

 - Interestingly, Dale's last line of the series is ambiguous enough that it could be seen as him telling Nancy that he's known all along.

-- In the Season Five episode of The Simpsons "Deep Space Homer", it takes a full THIRTY YEARS and a few seconds to reflect on what he just said for Homer to realize the final plot twist of the original Planet of the Apes, and that said planet was Earth All Along.
+- In "Deep Space Homer", it takes a full THIRTY YEARS and a few seconds to reflect on what he just said for Homer to realize the final plot twist of the original Planet of the Apes (1968), and that said planet was Earth All Along.
 Of course, being the brilliant man that he is, he winds up breaking down into tears at a NASA press conference, reenacting the exact same scene from the film, making the NASA officials look like complete idiots.

-- In Young Justice, Wally keeps trying to move in on Miss Martian, being the only one oblivious to the fact that she's already dating Superboy.
-Artemis finally tells him.
+- In Young Justice (2010), Wally keeps trying to move in on Miss Martian, being the only one oblivious to the fact that she's already dating Superboy.
+Artemis is the one to finally break the news to him.